-Praia da Vitória, located on the island of Terceira, is a coastal town full of outdoor activities, cultural events and points of great tourist and historical interest.
+Praia da Vitória, located on the island of Terceira, is a coastal town full of outdoor activities, cultural events, and points of great tourist and historical interest.
 This is an ideal place to relax during a holiday in contact with the natural beauty of the region.
+Every year, this oceanic city attracts thousands of visitors and locals looking to enjoy the sun, the clear waters, and the many shops that have a beautiful backdrop of tranquillity.

 Known for its extreme water activities, Praia da Vitória is one of the many charms of the Azores archipelago.
 That’s why, in this article, we’ll tell you about this city and everything you can do and visit in its surroundings.

-Where is Praia da Vitória?
+Where is Praia da Vitória

+The town preserves its heritage, with several buildings, churches, and monuments surrounding it — each steeped in the history that has shaped the place for hundreds of years.
 In terms of access, historic Praia da Vitória is very close to Lajes Airport and approximately 20 kilometres from Angra do Heroísmo.

 The city of Praia da Vitória was once called “Praia”.
 It was only in 1829 that its name officially changed to the one we know today.
 This change came about in honour of a proud victory for the locals after a naval battle during Portugal’s civil war.